VivianusZhang/seekers/README.md

 provide 1 liner solution

 ## Exercise 2
-suppose 0:0 is not valid, and 24:00 is valid
+suppose 0:0 is valid, and 24:00 not valid

 ## Exercise 3
 provide 2 solutions,